reidmorrison/mongo_ha/README.md

 servers with reconnect attempts.

 Supports Ruby Mongo driver V1 and V2

-NOTE: The Ruby Mongo driver V2.4.0 does not work yet, since it sometimes fails to refresh its view of the replicaset after `cluster.scan!` is called.
-Use V2.3 for now.

 `mongo_ha` transparently supports `MongoMapper` and `Mongoid` which use the mongo ruby driver.